You Have Been Warned: A Book Review of “Warning To The West,” by Alexander

 A lot of historians and pundits bring up Hitler as an example but, Hitler was a bad example.
 The Nazi Party was still subservient to the international cartels, who were the ones who really allowed WWII to continue, until it let them frame the narrative going forward.
 It was truly they who were the real winners of WWII.
 Solzhenitsyn says he wanted to defect to the American side , as did many he knew.
 He also wanted to warn them about the true Russia.
 But, they were not there, and Solzhenitsyn tried to escape anyway—but, he was seized by his own guys and off to the Gulag.
 But he didn’t know at that time, or even the writing of this book., that the Americans and British purposefully stayed out of Berlin, so that the Russians soldiers could go in and loot, rape, murder and plunder the city.
 All of a sudden, look!
 Russia seized up Poland, Hungary, Czechoslovakia , Yugoslavia, Romania, Bulgaria and Albania.
 And all of Eastern Europe; East Germany, (not a country before WWII),

 Estonia, Latvia, Lithuania, Belarus, Ukraine and Moldova.
 Then, turned around and started fighting the good guys in China and North Korea!
 Now, how did that happen?
 Does anyone think the West didn’t know what was happening?
 Since they had inside people there, since Roosevelt and Churchill were both arming Stalin to the teeth as well as plowing him with money for their own infrastructure, (which they kept and made the slave labor build).
 Do you really think the West didn’t know?
 Though they gave reasons for not going into Berlin, they didn’t hold water and no one pressed.
 The war was over.
 People were coming home..
 There was a new narrative: Communism.
 There was also more government.
-A private cartel in America, who engaged in foreign affairs became a federal public outfit known as the CIA.
+A private cartel in America, who engaged in foreign affairs became a federal secretive outfit known as the CIA.
 Also, there was a need (?) for a complex designed solely for the defense(?) of the United States; the Pentagon.
 Yes, communism was the feared thing.
-Yet, one wonders why the US then let in so many Russian Jews? (the reason given; they were running from Stalin.
-Again, doesn’t hold water), Why didn’t they go to the newly formed Israel?
-You see, a lot of them were spies, with well-formed networks, (and still today they claim they were running from Stalin! amazing…with the media behind them…amazing.)
 The Nuclear secret came right out of Los Alamos to the Soviet Union..
 People did question,(McCarthy), as the fear of Communism in America came to fever pitch, fallout shelters were being built, drills were conducted, new secret war rooms were being built underneath the ground.
 There is much, much more in the way of questions that made no sense.
 But, this is about Solzhenitsyn’s book and the poor fellow, (genius though he was, indeed), did not know of these things.
 He did later, and he wrote about them later.
 It’s funny how those books never saw the light of day…in fact deciding his return to Russia for him.
 They were very Successful books in the East.
 The Soviets honored no détente, as he pointed out, on SALT treaties, Cuba, dissidents.
 Also, the West, as a free and opinionated society, and no real experience of Communism were living in an illusion, he thought.
 Russian proverbs come out: ‘Catch on you will, when you’re tumbling down hill.’
 The Soviets signed several agreements with several countries.
 According to Solzhenitsyn, they did not keep a one.
 And every country, upon becoming Communist, became merciless to its own people.
 It follows then, that he has heavy criticism s of the West in his speeches.
 He loved the freedom in the US and Great Britain.
 But, he saw the people as not taking stock of that freedom; what it cost and would continue to cost if they weren’t vigilante.
 He thought it a disgrace, YES!, way back then, that the press was not held accountable.
 In fact, he thought they were helping you fall asleep at the wheel.
 He praised Kennedy and Eisenhower, but said they didn’t do enough.
 You can tell, for sure, he sees the problems that freedom can present if you don’t hold people accountable or do things for the right reasons.
 If a Senator wanted to get re-elected, he/she would praise another détente as a peace maker, someone who could now hold authority on foreign affairs.
 But, nothing was ever honored on the Soviet side.
 Another Russian proverb: “when it happens to you , you’ll know it was true.”
 He also warned of helping the bad guys over Roosevelt’s poor decisions; “Don’t call a wolf to help you against the dogs.
 Fight the dogs yourselves.
 For once the wolf devours the dogs, he will devour you as well.”

 Speeches to Britain.